 The San Antonio Film Commission coordinates all filming on city streets and in the parks, neighborhoods, college campuses, and sports venues.
 The commission helps locate parking for production vehicles and can direct filmmakers to film-savvy police officers and park police when needed.

 Although permits are not required to film in the city, they are required for filming in city parks, including Alamo Plaza, La Villita, and the San Antonio River Walk.
-The fee for filming in most parks is $50; filming along the River Walk or in Alamo Plaza requires a fee of $200.
 See the parks permit application and film permit FAQs for more details.
 In addition, some parks require a separate, additional reservation fee, handled through the Parks and Recreation Department.
-Any filming requiring closure of street lanes, blocking of sidewalks or loading zones, and/or intermittent traffic control must be coordinated through the Film.
+Any filming requiring closure of street lanes, blocking of sidewalks or loading zones, and/or intermittent traffic control must be coordinated through the Film Commission.

 Park Film Permit Application